Fort Lauderdale Personal Injury Lawyers

 If a close family member has been killed due to the negligence of someone else, you may be able to file a wrongful death claim.
 These types of lawsuits can be complex, but they often allow you to pursue damages for expenses that you incurred because of your loss, including medical bills and burial expenses, as well as the conscious pain and suffering of your loved one before death.
 Depending on your relationship to the victim, you also may be able to seek more subjective types of damages, such as the loss of companionship and support.
 In the state of Florida, the statute of limitations for a wrongful death claim is two years from the date of the death.

-At Cohn & Smith, our experienced accident attorneys have helped countless individuals from Pembroke Pines and the surrounding area pursue the compensation they deserve for their injuries.
+At Cohn & Smith, our experienced car accident attorneys have helped countless individuals from Fort Lauderdale, Pembroke Pines, Davie and the surrounding area pursue the compensation they deserve for their injuries.
 We are committed to honest, diligent, and compassionate representation for each and every one of our clients.
 We proudly represent accident victims from Plantation, Weston, Aventura, and Coral Springs, among other communities.
-To learn more about your legal options, call us today at 954-431-8100 or reach us through our online form.
+To learn more about your legal options, call our Fort Lauderdale personal injury lawyers today at 954-431-8100 or reach us through our online form.
 We can discuss whether you have a claim and take the appropriate steps to assert your rights if you do.